vankasteelj/trakt.tv/README.md

 const trakt = new Trakt({
     client_id: <the_client_id>,
     client_secret: <the_client_secret>,
-    plugins: {
+    plugins: {  // load plugins
-        ondeck: require('trakt.tv-ondeck')
+        images: require('trakt.tv-images')
     }
+    options: {  // pass options to plugins
+        images: {
+            smallerImages: true
+        }
+    }
 });
 ```

 The plugin can be accessed with the key you specify.
-For example `trakt.ondeck...`.
+For example `trakt.images.get()`.

 #### Write plugins
 See the [wiki page](https://github.com/vankasteelj/trakt.tv/wiki/Write-plugins-for-trakt.tv).